jinnyLab/SynScope/README.md

 **3. Merge channels**

-Place all denoised single-channel TIFFs in one folder (same naming pattern as after split), then merge:
+Place all denoised single-channel .tiff images in one folder (same naming pattern as after split), then merge:

 ```python
 from synscope_img_util import merge_channel